Slugronaut/Toolbox-ToolFX/README.md

 # Toolbox-ToolFX
 A generic ScriptableObject based appraoch to creating effects that can be used for a variety of gameplay purposes including, tools, weapons, interactables, and more.

+For a brilliant overview of what this system is and how it works please refer to the most awesome Unite speach by everyon't favorite Superpig, Richard Fine and his talk of [Overthrowing the MonoBehaviour Tyranny in a Glorious Scriptable Object](https://www.youtube.com/watch?v=6vmRwLYWNRo&t=2717s)

 Dependencies:
 [com.postegames.autonomousentities](https://github.com/Slugronaut/Toolbox-AutonomousEntities)
 [com.postegames.collections](https://github.com/Slugronaut/Toolbox-Collections)